bbazukun123/cu-personal-website-2019/README.md

 ## Notes

-- The website is currently being recoded in the new update to better compartmentalise, optimise and improve comprehensability.
+- The codes currently exhibits a range of styles due to the progressive learning along the way since I was a complete beginner at web development at the beginning of the project.
+The website is currently being recoded to better compartmentalise, optimise and improve comprehensability.
 - As the website has only been launched quite recently, any reports on problems/bugs or feedbacks will be very much appreciated.
 Please kindly email me at [bzkwork1993@gmail.com](mailto:bzkwork1993@gmail.com).
 Cheers! :)